Grandma's Boy (1922 film)

 Grandma's Boy is a 1922 family comedy film starring Harold Lloyd.
 The film was highly influential, helping to pioneer feature-length comedies which combined gags with character development.
-This film was also an immensely popular, commercially successful film in its time.
+This film was an immensely popular, commercially successful film in its time.

 Plot

-The grandma's boy is a timid coward who cannot muster courage to woo his girl and is afraid of his rival.
+The grandma's boy is a timid coward who cannot muster the courage to woo his girl and is afraid of his rival.
 His loving grandma gives him a magic charm from the Civil War that had been used by his grandfather, which gives him the courage to capture a town criminal and win the girl.
 The "magic charm" turns out to be the handle of her umbrella and his grandma was pretending it was magical all along.